 Practicing at Lightfoot since its founding in 1990, Adam’s career reads like a history of toxic tort litigation in the South.
 He was one of the lead litigators for the longest-running trial in Alabama, an environmental contamination case involving thousands of individual plaintiffs.
 He also represented one of the country’s largest chemical manufacturers in a mass tort case in which 1,600 plaintiff coal miners in Alabama and West Virginia claimed injuries from exposure to methylene diphenyl diisocyanate.
 The case included four interlocutory appeals to the Alabama Supreme Court helping to clarify various complex issues that frequently arise in mass tort litigation.

 Adam is an American College of Trial Lawyers Fellow, one of the premier legal associations in the country, and he currently chairs its Adjunct Fellowship Committee.
-He is also a Fellow of the American Bar Foundation and an active member of the Birmingham Bar Association, the Alabama State Bar Association, the American Bar Association and the Alabama Defense Lawyers Association (ADLA).
+He is a Fellow of the American Bar Foundation and an active member of the Birmingham Bar Association, the Alabama State Bar Association, the American Bar Association and the Alabama Defense Lawyers Association (ADLA).
 Adam also serves on the firm's Recruiting Committee.

 Before moving to Alabama to practice law, Adam lived all over the country.
 He was born and raised in Tacoma, Washington, and went to junior high in Sarasota, Florida; high school in Spartanburg, South Carolina; college in Hanover, New Hampshire; and law school in Nashville, Tennessee.
 When not practicing law, Adam serves on the Board of Magic Moments, a charity devoted to granting the wishes of Alabama children diagnosed with serious illnesses.
-He is married to another Lightfoot lawyer, Laura, and they have two boys, one of whom is now attending Vanderbilt Law School, where Adam and Laura met.
+He is married to another Lightfoot lawyer, Laura, and they have two boys, one of whom recently graduated from Vanderbilt Law School, where Adam and Laura met.